 The pagans murdered children to secure prosperity, stuffing them into jars to spiritually prop up their homes, burning them alive on altars to gods that promised to reward them with the good life.
 We?
 We have a president that says, “God bless you,” to Planned Parenthood for helping to keep our daughters able to pursue their dreams, working so diligently to protect their freedom and ability to murder their children quietly and away from prying eyes.
 Why the work is so rewarding, I bet they hardly care about the billions they’ve made doing it.

 The pagans were so convinced that these indecencies were vital for the good of the collective that they viewed their neighbor’s resistance as betrayal and threat.
 They passed laws to bring them into the fold, and brought the weight of community strength to bear.
 After all, their neighbor’s failure to comply endangered their safety, their health, and their hope for prosperity.
-Dare we whisper Obamacare, lest our new found capacity to eaves drop on every citizen almost every moment of the day, bring our criticisms to the attention of the powers that be.
+Dare we whisper Obamacare, lest our new found capacity to eaves drop on every citizen almost every moment of the day bring our criticisms to the attention of the powers that be.
 We might become the next Fool of the Day in the media or be added to a list of people to be watched and audited.
-And let’s hope we don’t consider homosexuality a sin, or carry around a few extra pounds when they plaster us up in the newly renovated public stocks, or the pitch fork wielding gallery will call for our job dismissal and find people to file lawsuits against us.
+And let’s hope we don’t consider homosexuality a sin, or carry around a few extra pounds when they plaster us up in the newly renovated and reimagined public stocks, or the pitch fork wielding gallery will call for our job dismissal and find people to file lawsuits against us.

 The pagan did not trust the gods… indeed, according to their myths, they were unworthy of trust.
 He feared their power, but relished what he could manipulate them into doing for him.
 Our spreading secularism does not nullify the correlation between us and them, it merely adjusts a few externals.
-We may look to the state as our new god, may look to scientism as our new religion, and to our many atheist professors as our new priests; we may sit around electric lit cafe’s listening to passing cars as we text, and take dainty sips of our Espresso Grande praising ourselves as nice people, but we are the pagans of old, recast in denim and buttoned up tops, immoral, self-serving, murderers of our children, sacrificing everything valuable and real to sate our primal fears and gain control of our destinies.
+We may look to the state as our new god, may look to scientism as our new religion, and to our many atheist professors as our new priests; we may sit around electric lit cafe’s listening to passing cars as we text, and take dainty sips of our Espresso Grande praising ourselves as nice people, but we are the pagans of old, recast in denim and buttoned-up tops, immoral, self-serving, murderers of our children, sacrificing everything valuable and real to sate our primal fears and gain control of our destinies.

-Biblical religion is a religion of faith and obedience, self-sacrifice and love for one’s neighbor in the worship of a God who is worthy of our trust, who loves us and has a wonderful plan for our lives, no matter how difficult that plan proves to be.
+Biblical religion is a religion of faith and obedience, self-sacrifice and love for one’s neighbor in the worship of a God who is worthy of our trust, who loves us and has a wonderful plan for our lives… no matter how difficult that plan proves to be.
 Anything less, isn’t Christian.